-- 1.8.a.
-The program, in partnership with its Sponsoring Institution, must ensure the program has adequate space available, including meeting rooms, classrooms, examination rooms, computers, visual and other educational aids, and office space.
-(Core) - 1.8.b.
-The program, in partnership with its Sponsoring Institution, must ensure that appropriate in-person or remote/virtual consultations, including those done using telecommunication technology, are available in settings in which fellows work.
-(Core) - 1.8.c.
-The program, in partnership with its Sponsoring Institution, must provide access to an electronic health record (EHR).
+- a.
+There must be adequate space available, including meeting rooms, classrooms, examination rooms, computers, visual and other educational aids, and office space.
+(Core) - b.
+There must be appropriate in-person or remote/virtual consultations, including those done using telecommunication technology, available in settings in which fellows work (Core) - c.
+The program must have access to an electronic health record (EHR).
 (Core)